 Each child must be taken to his/her teacher upon arrival.
-Under no circumstances is a child to be dropped off outside the building or left at the main entrance, this includes school-aged children.
+Under no circumstances is a child to be dropped off outside the building or outside the child's classroom, this includes school-aged children.

 Parents must touch base with their child's teacher to make sure the teacher knows that your child has arrived and is departing.